Learn the Real LSD Facts

 LSD, in rare cases, can cause psychological problems, specifically in people with schizophrenia or a family history of schizophrenia.
 For this reason, people with a family history of schizophrenia should be extremely careful with any sort of psychedelic drug.

-The possibility of LSD causing long-term psychological issues in healthy individuals without any family history of MAJOR mental health issues is negligible AS LONG AS certain precautions are taken for the trip.
+The possibility of LSD causing long-term psychological issues in healthy individuals without any family history of MAJOR mental health issues is negligible AS LONG AS certain precautions are taken for the journey.

 What are these precautions?

-1. Pay attention to Set and Setting (and the other 4’s) when tripping
+1. Pay attention to Set and Setting (and the other 4’s) when journeying on LSD.

 2. If it is your first time, take between 100 micrograms and 200 micrograms (usually between 1 and 2 tabs)

 3. Source your LSD from a trusted individual.
 Many unsavory drug dealers will either sell ‘research’ drugs (like 25iNBOMe) in place of LSD or adulterate their stash.
 Be very careful of this as consuming such drugs can be physically toxic (LSD, when bought in its pure form, is only toxic at astronomically high levels).

 LSD is often purchased on blotter paper (in ‘tabs’) or as a liquid.
 Users will often drop liquid drops of LSD into sugar cubes or on candy to consume them.